 When individuals become trapped in a recurring pattern of responses connected to the original danger or trauma, they may experience ongoing distress, anxiety, and various trauma-related symptoms.
-The once healthy fight response, for example, becomes an unhealthy fight response.
+The once healthy fight response becomes an unhealthy one.

 These symptoms can disrupt daily activities and negatively impact the individual’s overall quality of life.